Your Semester with TWC

 As you may know, students take an academic course and engage in Career Readiness Programming as part of their TWC experience.

-TWC plans to offer academic courses both in person and online.
-Courses will take place on week nights, Monday through Thursday.
+Academic Courses: TWC plans to offer academic courses both in person and online.
+Courses will take place on Monday, Tuesday and Thursday nights.

-TWC plans to offer Career Readiness Programming both in person and online.
-You’ll have the opportunity to work one-on-one with your career advisor, attend networking events and engage in a group-oriented professional development series in person.
+Career Readiness Programming: TWC plans to offer Career Readiness Programming both in person and online.
+You’ll have the opportunity to attend networking events and engage in a group-oriented professional development series in person.

 Housing and Community Life